-The Law Society has predicted 67,000 legal jobs will be replaced with automation by 2038, and that 80,000 new roles are expected to be created in the next decade – 25,000 by 2025 alone.3
+Take automation for instance.
+The Law Society predicts 67,000 legal jobs will be replaced with automation by 2038, and that 80,000 new roles are expected to be created in the next decade.
+That’s a lot of displaced legal professionals.

 - Collect client data down to the individual level via multiple channels

 - Gather real-time insights into visitor behaviour and interactions as they happen